whosonfirst/deprecated-go-rasterzen-lambda/README.md

 ```

 _Or you can leave this empty if you don't want the cached tiles to be public._

+### Basic settings

+It is unlikely that the default execution timeout settings (3 seconds) will be
+enough to fetch and process some tiles.
+You should adjust this as necessary.

 ## IAM Roles